Chengqunniu/T1A3/README.md

 ***Highest Priority***

-The system will first ask which sticker that customers want.
+The system will first ask which sticker that customer want to order.
 Once the system receives an valid input, it will then ask the quantity of the selected sticker and check whether the input is valid.
 If users enter an invalid input, they will be notified and have chance to enter again.
 After this, the system will ask wether the customer want to order another sticker.
 If yes, it will repeat previous steps.
 If not, it will calculate the total cost and print the receipt for the customer.

 Checklist-items: